sameer9j/NLP_doc_similarity/README.md

 # NLP: Document Similarity

-Purpose: To check the document similarity using different metrics
+Purpose: To check the document similarity using metrics such as Path similarity, WUP similarity

 Tools used: Jupyter Notebook